Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Overview of Sales Tax in South Carolina

 Sales tax in South Carolina is an essential part of the state’s revenue system, helping to fund public services and infrastructure.
-Understanding the general sales tax rate and local sales tax rates is crucial for both consumers and businesses operating in the state.
+Understanding the general sales tax rate and local sales tax is crucial for both consumers and businesses operating in the state.

 General Sales Tax Rate